Barbara Shinn-Cunningham

-Barbara Shinn-Cunningham is an American bioengineer and neuroscientist.
-She is the founding Director of the Carnegie Mellon University Neuroscience Institute, the George A. and Helen Dunham Cowan Professor of Auditory Neuroscience, and Professor of Psychology, Electrical and Computer Engineering, and Biomedical Engineering.
+Barbara Shinn-Cunningham is an American neuroscientist.
+She became the Glen de Vries Dean of the Mellon College of Science at Carnegie Mellon University (CMU) in 2025.
+Prior to this, she served as the founding director of CMU's Neuroscience Institute.
+At CMU, she is Professor of Auditory Neuroscience with appointments in the Neuroscience Institute, Psychology, Electrical and Computer Engineering, and Biomedical Engineering.

 Education

 Shinn-Cunningham attended Brown University as an undergraduate, where she earned an Sc.B. in Electrical Engineering.
 She earned both her master's degree and Ph.D. from the Massachusetts Institute of Technology in Electrical and Computer Engineering.

 Career

-Prior to moving to Carnegie Mellon, where Shinn-Cunningham runs the Laboratory in Multisensory Neuroscience, Shinn-Cunningham was a Professor of Biomedical Engineering at Boston University (BU).
+Prior to moving to Carnegie Mellon, where Shinn-Cunningham runs the Laboratory in Multisensory Neuroscience, Shinn-Cunningham was a professor of Biomedical Engineering at Boston University (BU).
 She worked at Bell Communications Research, MIT Lincoln Laboratory, and Sensimetrics before joining the faculty at BU.
 She is an auditory neuroscientist best known for her work on attention and the cocktail party problem, sound localization, and the effects of room acoustics and reverberation on hearing.

-Shinn-Cunningham's lab uses a range of techniques to understand neural coding and perception, including psychoacoustics, cortical electroencephalography and magnetoencephalography, brainstem frequency following responses, and computational modeling.
+Shinn-Cunningham's lab uses a range of techniques to understand neural coding and perception, including psychoacoustics, cortical electroencephalography and magnetoencephalography, functional near-infrared spectroscopy, pupillometry, comparative neuroscience, and computational modeling.
 She also collaborates with researchers conducting functional magnetic resonance imaging and neurophysiology.
-She is particularly interested in "hidden hearing loss", the trouble people with otherwise normal hearing have in decoding overlapping conversations.
+She is particularly interested in how sensory and cognitive processes work together to allow people to understand overlapping conversations.

-She has held numerous leadership positions in professional organizations, including as Vice President of the Acoustical Society of America, Treasurer and Member of Council of the Association for Research in Otolaryngology, and Chair of the AUD NIH study section.
+She has held numerous leadership positions in professional organizations, including as President and as Vice President of the Acoustical Society of America, Treasurer and Member of Council of the Association for Research in Otolaryngology, and Chair of the AUD NIH study section.
 She regularly serves on advisory and review panels in academia and beyond.
-She is a Senior Editor for eLife, and has served on the editorial boards of the Journal of the Association for Research in Otolaryngology, the Journal of Neurophysiology, and Auditory Perception and Cognition.
+She has served as a Senior Editor for eLife and on the editorial boards of the Journal of the Association for Research in Otolaryngology, the Journal of Neurophysiology, and Auditory Perception and Cognition.